-Solutions for Economic Growth Center (SEG Center)
+Solutions for Economic Growth Center

-The SEG Center is a partnership between business faculty, students, and local businesses.
-Students in the SEG Center apply and develop their skills by working on live business projects for the community.
-Projects include business plan development, marketing research, marketing plan development, the analysis of production processes, web page design, network planning, and software development.
+The Ralph Jaeschke Solutions for Economic Growth (SEG) Center is a partnership between business and computer science faculty, students, and local businesses.
+Students in the SEG Center apply and develop their skills by working on real-world business projects for the community.
+Projects include business plan development, marketing research, marketing plan development, the analysis of production processes, cost evaluation, inventory planning, recruitment and retention of employees, web page design, network planning, and software development.
 Students working in the SEG Center have access to a modern computer lab and conference rooms.